 Where to stay: Access to the Twin Peaks Lodge hot springs is restricted to hotel guests.
 Book a room at the Twin Peaks Lodge & Hot Springs here.

-Durango Hot Springs Resort and Spa in Durango
+Durango Hot Springs Resort

 Just north of Durango, visitors and locals head to the Durango Hot Springs Resort and Spa for a soak.
 Formerly known as the Trimble Spa and Natural Hot Springs or just Trimble Hot Springs, this complex of hot springs near Durango has a large swimming pool and a nice hot springs soaking pool.
 Like most public hot springs in Colorado, they also offer massage therapy sessions, or visitors can just relax or the grounds and have a picnic.